mspnp/aks-baseline/09-secret-management-and-ingress-controller.md

 1. Wait for Traefik to be ready.

    > During Traefik's pod creation process, Azure Key Vault will be accessed to get the required certs needed for pod volume mount (csi).
-This sometimes takes a bit of time, but will eventually succeed if properly configured.
+This sometimes takes a bit of time but will eventually succeed if properly configured.

    ```bash
    kubectl wait -n a0008 --for=condition=ready pod --selector=app.kubernetes.io/name=traefik-ingress-ilb --timeout=90s